fmenozzi/fmenozzi.github.io/_posts/2015-09-21-location-location-location.markdown

 So what does this mean in the context of performance?
 As you might have guessed, if we keep our data in the faster memories like registers and caches, we can expect faster access times (and therefore faster running times) than if we kept our data in the slower memories like RAM and disk.
 So how do we ensure our data gets in the faster memories?
 By taking advantage of the <i>prefetcher</i>.

 Normally, when you access a location in memory, that value is moved to a cache so that future references to that value can be retrieved faster.
 The prefetcher is a special process (implemented in either software or hardware) that fetches multiple contiguous locations around the target and stores those in the cache as well.
 This means that if you are iterating through a contiguous list, for example, the next element will also be in the cache.
-This leads us to our revelation of the day: <b>memory access times will be faster if we do so in a contiguous fashion</b>.
+That is, <b>accessing memory will be faster if we do so in a contiguous fashion</b>.

 Let's see an example of this in action.
 Suppose I want to allocate a large two-dimensional array and populate it with zeros.
 Remember, there's no such thing as two-dimensional arrays at the hardware level - everything is in a single, contiguous block.
 So, we'll have to store the data in a one-dimensional array and then translate row-column pairs to a single index.
 Here's an example in C: